dyx1994/dyx1994.github.io/_pages/cv.md

           4) Generate 2D and 3D Allan Deviation by MATLAB, calculate the Bias Instability and Random Walk
           5) Analyze the effects of temperature on the sensor.
           6) Build up polynomial temperature compensation for the data.
-  * More info please check: https://github.com/dyx1994/Temperature-denpendency-of-a-low-cost-IMU
+  * More info please check [here](https://github.com/dyx1994/Temperature-denpendency-of-a-low-cost-IMU).

 * 2018.12-2019.02: Development of a Modular Multi-Sensor System
   * Organization: Institute for Engineering Geodesy, University of Stuttgart